Tres-Finance/public-docs/modules/custodian-integration/README.md

-# TRES Custodian Integration: Requirements and Setup Guide
+# TRES Custodian Integration: Complete Knowledge Base

-This guide explains what is required to connect custodians to TRES, including supported custodians, credential requirements, configuration steps, and the integration process.
+This comprehensive guide explains custodian integration in TRES, including supported custodians, credential requirements, configuration steps, user flows, and troubleshooting.
+This document serves as the primary knowledge base for the TRES-agent AI.

 ---